BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 To search specifically for more than one word, put the search term in quotation marks.
 For example, “workers compensation”.
 This will limit your search to that combination of words.

 To search for a combination of terms, use quotations and the & symbol.
 For example, “hurricane” & “loss”.

-“California Premier Roofscapes has repeatedly put its workers at risk of potentially deadly falls from heights, disregarding basic safety requirements to protect its employees,” Juliann Sum, San Francisco-based Cal/OSHA chief, said in a statement.
+“California Premier Roofscapes has repeatedly put its workers at risk of potentially deadly falls from heights, disregarding basic safety requirements to protect its employees,” said Cal/OSHA Chief Juliann Sum in the statement.

 Officials with California Premier Roofscapes could not be reached for comment.

 California Occupational Safety and Health Administration said Thursday that it has issued citations to Thermal, California-based Hadley Date Gardens Inc. for serious workplace safety and health violations following a bee swarm that stung and killed a tree worker.